Overview

 TL;DR

-Today’s fast paced development environments require new approaches to testing.
-Enter: continuous performance testing.
-Unlike traditional performance testing, continuous performance testing is part of every build, to monitor the application continuously under increased load.
+Today’s fast-paced development environments require new approaches to testing.
+Enter continuous performance testing.
+Unlike traditional performance testing, automated continuous performance testing is part of every build, monitoring the application continuously under increased load.
 With continuous performance tests, organizations with lots of users can expect to improve the customer experience, prevent major outages, and find and resolve issues faster.
-To get started with continuous performance testing, companies should already have a CI pipeline in place.
+Companies should already have a CI pipeline in place to get started with continuous performance testing.
 Tools like Speedscale, with its traffic replication capabilities, can help get continuous performance tests off the ground faster and with less effort.

 Overview

-As markets become more saturated, companies no longer have the luxury to postpone performance testing until the end of the development process when all features are developed.
-Continuous performance tests have been gaining popularity as more teams realize its impact.
+As markets become more saturated, companies no longer have the luxury of postponing performance testing until the end of the development process, when all features are developed.
+Continuous performance tests have been gaining popularity as more teams realize their impact.
+The importance and variety of performance testing tools cannot be overstated, as they help predict system capacity, enhance software quality, and cater to specific project needs.

-This article will explain what continuous performance testing is, why it’s important, and share best practices and what you need to get started.
+This article will explain continuous performance testing and why it’s important.
+It will also share best practices and what you need to get started.

 What is continuous performance testing?

-Continuous performance testing is the continuous monitoring of the performance of an application under increased load.
+Continuous performance testing, also known as a continuous performance test, is the continuous monitoring of the performance of an application under increased load.
 It’s typically done on every code commit, eliminating the need for manual performance tests that can be time-consuming and expensive.
 The key is to perform tests continuously, meaning you should add new test cases and update old ones as the application evolves so that your performance testing suite captures all relevant scenarios.

 Are there different types of performance tests?